andredsferreira/andreprog/docs/misc-notes.md

 ## HTTP

-Remember that before any HTTP request is sent a TCP connection **MUST** be established: this performs a three-way handshake between the client and server (SYN, SYN-ACK, ACK) which consumes one extra RTT.
+- Remember that before any HTTP request is sent a TCP connection **MUST** be established: this performs a three-way handshake between the client and server (SYN, SYN-ACK, ACK) which consumes one extra RTT.

+- Remember that when reading files in python for HTTP responses or requests you should do it in bytes mode with flags as "rb" or "wb".
+This ensures you are not corrupting non text content such as HTML, images, videos, etc.

 ### Conditional GET